Open-Systems-Pharmacology/Oral-PBBM-Workflow/In-Vitro-Dissolution-Model/README.md

 * `Dose`: Mass of the drug used in the dissolution experiment.
 * `Molecular weight`: Molar mass of the drug.
 * `PrecipitatedDrugSoluble`: Boolean variable that indicates whether the precipitated drug can (re)dissolve (set value to `1`) or not (set value to `0`).
-* `Thickness (unstirred water layer)`: Thickness of the unstirred water layer surrounding a drug particle.
-This parameter my not be applicable depending on the dissolution model used. **Further details needed:**
+* `Thickness (unstirred water layer)`: Thickness of the unstirred water layer surrounding a drug particle, also referred to as diffusional boundary layer adjacent to the dissolving surface.
+The most simple assumption is that the thickness of this unstirred water layer for an unbound drug is a constant value of 30 µm.
+However, more sophisticated and mechanistic models describe this thickness as a variable that primarily depends on two factors: the size of the dissolving drug particles and the agitation rate of the surrounding solution.
+The following models are implemented to describe this parameter:
+    * Hydrodynamic model: This is the most mechanistic model.
+It is based on the model presented by Pepin et al. [ref] and is used if the variable `UseHydrodynamicModel` is set to `1`.
+  **Further details needed:**
+    UseHydrodynamicModel = 1 ?
+2*r/Sh : (UseHintzJohnson = 1 ? min(r ; h_limit) : h_limit)
     UseHydrodynamicModel = 1 --> h_u = 2 * r/Sh
     UseHydrodynamicModel = 0 --> UseHintzJohnson?
                                  UseHintzJohnson = 1 --> h_u = min(r_current; h_limit)